kirawat/kirawat.me/src/content/blog/2025/06/09/xbox-ally-might-not-worth-the-upgrade.md

 > Microsoft demonstrated this handheld-friendly combination of Windows and Xbox to The Verge in a briefing earlier this week, but it was a virtual demo so we haven't been able to try it fully yet.
 It all starts by booting directly into a new Xbox full-screen experience on these ROG Xbox Ally devices that focuses on the Xbox app and Game Bar, alongside being a launcher for all your PC games — yes even Steam ones.[^4]

 With that said, this is still Windows 11 at its core, and I expect that it will come with the mainline Windows updates that will be available on all devices, including the original [ROG Ally](../../../../notes/tech/rog-ally.md).

+UPDATE: It is confirmed that the ["Xbox Full-Screen Experience" will be made available to other Windows handhelds in 2026](https://www.notebookcheck.net/Microsoft-says-the-ROG-Xbox-Ally-series-software-will-come-to-other-Windows-handhelds-in-2026.1032912.0.html).

 ## Might Not Be Worth the Upgrade